QUARANTINE CINEMA OFFERING

 For more information on how the rental works:

-- Click the button above, or follow THIS LINK to purchase entry to our digital screening room.
+- Click the BUY TICKETS button above to purchase entry to our digital screening room.

 - Create an account – it’s very easy! – and complete your purchase.

-- For any questions regarding streaming, device, connection, or payment issues, you will need to reference these links and reach out directly to the distributor HERE.
+- For any questions regarding streaming, device, connection, or payment issues, reach out directly streaming platform HERE.

-- For non-streaming questions, please feel free to reach out to us at firstname.lastname@example.org
+- For other questions, please feel free to reach out to us at firstname.lastname@example.org